Dementia Care Homes in England

 What to Look for in a Dementia Care Home

 When choosing a dementia care home, look beyond the overall CQC rating and read the full inspection report — particularly the "Safe" and "Caring" categories.
-Visit in person and observe how staff interact with residents.
-Key questions to ask: Is there a secure garden?
-Are there meaningful activities designed for people with dementia?
-How does the home manage distressed behaviour?
-What is the staff-to-resident ratio on nights and weekends?
-Ask to see the home's dementia care policy and whether staff have specialist dementia training such as the Admiral Nurse programme.
+Visit in person and observe how staff interact with residents during mealtimes and activities; this reveals far more than a formal tour.
+Key questions to ask: Is there a secure garden with meaningful use, not just fencing?
+Are there meaningful activities designed for people with dementia, or just passive daytime television?
+How does the home manage distressed behaviour — with trained de-escalation or over-reliance on sedation?
+What is the staff-to-resident ratio on nights and weekends (nights are when families worry most about adequate supervision)?
+Ask to see the home's dementia care policy and whether staff have specialist dementia training such as the Admiral Nurse programme or certified dementia care certificates.
+Ask how many staff have been in post for 2+ years — continuity of care is enormously important for people with dementia, who can become distressed by unfamiliar faces.
+Costs vary by location: dementia care typically ranges from £800–£1,200 per week for residential dementia care, rising to £1,200–£1,600 for dementia care with nursing.
 A good dementia care home will feel calm, purposeful, and responsive — not just secure.
+It should smell pleasant, feel quiet rather than chaotic, and have residents engaged in activities or peacefully occupied, not visibly distressed or heavily medicated.

 Frequently Asked Questions